 6) The Homeowner gets disappointed.
 They have to cut back on some of the coolest aspects of their new home.
 Ed explains it perfectly, "It’s like test driving a Mercedes all day and then buying a Kia!
 They are never really going to be happy with the Kia because they didn’t get what they actually wanted to experience in a car"

 BLARG!
 So frustrating.
-As Earl says, "All the parties involved can be great people with good intentions, but by the time they finish building a project using this process, they’re stressed and exhausted, with relationships permanently damaged.
+As Ed says, "All the parties involved can be great people with good intentions, but by the time they finish building a project using this process, they’re stressed and exhausted, with relationships permanently damaged.
 There is a better way."

 If you know anything about building a house, you know this situation really happens.
 Common construction is fraught with negative emotions.

 1) The Homeowner assembles their project team.
 They bring people on board in whatever order makes sense.
 Perhaps the Homeowner knows a Contractor who knows an Architect who knows a Project Manager who knows a Decorator...

 *Some lower-budget projects cannot afford a Project Manager.
 In that case, the Homeowner should set aside many hours each week to act as Manager.

 2) The Homeowner shows their budget to the project team.
 As team leader, the Project Manager manages project costs with input from all other members of the team.

 3) The project team is allowed to collaborate through the entire design process.
 The Manager, Architect, and Contractor use their creativity and expertise to create the best design to meet the Homeowner's goals.
 Together, they specify all details including equipment, finishes, and fixtures.
 By the end of the design phase, all parties know exactly how this project should look and what it should cost.